jaycode/short_sale_volume/README.md

 - Apache Airflow: Scheduler application.
 Another interesting alternative for this is AWS Step Functions, but for this project Apache Airflow is preferable as it is way easier to setup.
 - Apache Spark: Good for working with huge datasets.

+## Help Needed

+1. There are a couple of **Todo**s above.
+If you feel generous, post a pull request to improve them.
+2. I am seeking a position in quantitative finance.
+Let me know if you personally know of any organization that may be interested in hiring.